 THE FRONT WINDOW

 The front window was already famous when I bought Pentargon.
-Her picture had been used to illustrate a magazine article.
+Her picture had been used to illustrate a magazine article and the shot had been taken head-on.
 In the early months of ownership, I was often approached by people saying they had "seen her in a magazine somewhere".

 Eventually, I turned up the magazine in the British Library.
 Covid meant I have not been able to get back to BL and the publishers are sold out of that particular issue.
 Some day!